Announcements & News

 4. Motion is legal

-Player Ejections – Any player ejected from a game is automatically ineligible for that team’s next game.
+Player Ejections – Any player ejected from a game is automatically ineligible for that

-TEAM CAPTAINS: Each team will be required to provide a score keeper during their off game.
+TEAM CAPTAINS: Each team will be required to provide a score keeper during their off game

 WELCOME TO XCEL SPORTS